mikeyjk/lsmim/README.md

 lsmim
 =====

+I want to completely re-write this to be ridiculously modular.
+Debug programs to print out specific structs?
+Going to use ccan/failtest as a dependency.

  Small C program that imitates 'ls' from GNU Core Utilities.

 Takes 1 directory over cli or the current working directory is assumed.